 Every few months, check the bolts which hold components onto your bike, making sure they are tight.
 Careful though, it is easy to over tighten and strip the threads from the bolt.
 Luckily, most modern bike components come with fitting instructions including torque settings to make this job fairly fool proof.
 If you are unsure, use a torque wrench to ensure the tightness is just right.
 If you are fitting or re-fitting a component, a little smear of grease on the threads will allow it to be easily removed in the future.

-While checking everything is tight, check the wheel rims are not catching the brake pads.
+While checking wheels, make sure the wheel rims or rotors are not catching the brake pads.

 One of the worst feelings for a bike rider, is that a brake is catching and robbing your hard-earned speed.
 A good way to check this is to pull both brakes on and release, then lift the front and rear of the bike and spin the wheels one at a time.
 Listen out for the catching sound.
 For rim brakes, the sound will eminate from the rim, on disc brakes it will come from the rotor as it goes between the pads in the disc caliper.

 For disc brakes there is often an easy fix.
 Undo the caliper mount bolts to loosen the caliper.
 Apply the brake, the caliper should centre itself equally to the rotor.
 Re-tighten up the caliper mounts and check they are not catching.

 With rim brakes, the caliper may have pulled slightly to the side.
 Undo the caliper mounting bolt and pull the brake lever to activate the brake.
 While the lever is still activated tighten the caliper mounting bolt and the caliper should be centred to the rim.
 If this doesn’t help release the brake on the adjuster a little to avoid the wheel catching.
 This is a short term fix if your wheel is not true.